Ceudan/Car-Racing/README.md

 # Learning Reinforcement Learning via Car Racing
 ## Background
 The purpose of this project was to become familiar with reinforcement learning libraries, algorithms and hyperparameter tuning.
 To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/)).
-Interestingly I noticed all top implementations required extremely high computational costs.
-Therefore my research question became, can I achieve similar results and beat the environment at significantly lower computational costs.
+While exploring, I gave myself a research question to encourage novel ideas and not simply copy other implementations.
+That is, can I obtain relatively high results at a significantly lower computational cost than others?
 ## Related Works
 Below are top implementations from OpenAI Gym's officially leaderboard that use similar algorithms to ours [[2]](https://github.com/openai/gym/wiki/Leaderboard)).
 | Algorithm    | Training Time              |